 montarono à cavallo, e il Papa in sedia fu portato da cubicularii, et scudere fino alla porta di San Poplo, et ivi smontato di sedia, montò in sù una chinea col sacramento inanzi, ut moris est, et venne in Roma al Palazzo del Vaticano.
 La pompa fu mediocre, anzi molto positiva, parte per essere il Pontifice di natura aliena di simil cose, parte per essere tutti questi Cortegiani essausti da Papa Leone, et falliti.
 Nondimento fu una incredibile allegrezza, e un plauso di questo popolo tale, che il Papa stesso non sapeva in qual mondo si stosse dalle grida delle genti, et da gli strepiti delle artiglierie per tutti i lati.
 Molte ancora Donne Romane io vidi piagnere per allegrezza.
 Il giorno seguente venne fuora il bando delle arme molto rigoro, ò, più che quello di Papa Leone.
 Domenica poi il penultimo di questo mese Sua Santità fu coronata loco solito, et solitis ceremoniis.
 L' apparato fu pochissimo dictis de causis, et la frequentia del popolo poca, per rispetto del la peste, percioche molta gente ancora sta in suburbiis per questa causa.

 Cardinal Adrian Florenzoon Dedel was crowned as Adrian VI on August 31, 1522, on the steps of St. Peter's Basilica by Cardinal Marco Coronaro, the Protodeacon, with only a small crowd in attendance due to fear of the plague.
+The occasion is described in the Diary of the Ceremoniere Biagio da Cesena [Gattico I, 385-386].
 On September 1, 1523, he held his first Consistory (Laemmer, Meletematum, 201-202).
 He never took possession of the Lateran Basilica, having shut himself up in his palace; no one was admitted without the most urgent business.
 Many cardinals immediately left Rome, and the courts were closed.
 The plague did not abate until the Spring of 1523.
 Adrian himself died on September 14, 1523 (Sanuto, Volume 34, p.
 410).

 M. v Domarus, "Die Quellen zur Geschichte des Papstes Hadrian VI.," Historisches Jahrbuch 16 (München 1895), 70-91.
 Paris de Grassis, Il diario di Leone X (ed.
 Pio Delicati and Mariano Armellini) (Roma 1884).
 C. G. Hoffman (editor), Nova scriptorum ac monumentorum partim rarissimorum partim ineditorum collectio.
 Tomus I: Praeter alia saeculi XVI. monumenta Sam.
 Guichenoni Bibliothecam Sebusianam et Paridis de Crassis diarium cur. rom. complexus (Lipsiae: Haered.
 Lanceisianorum, MDCCXXXI).
 Blasius Ortizius, Itinerarium Adriani VI, ab Hispania, unde summus acersitus fuit Pontifex, Romam usque, ac ipsius pontificatus eventus (1546).
 Pierantonio Serassi (editor), Lettere del Conte Baldessar Castiglione Volume Primo (Padova 1769).
 Julia Cartwright, Baldassare Castiglione, The Perfect Courtier.
 His Life and Letters 1478-1529 Volume II (London 1908).
 Hugo Laemmer, Meletmetum Romanorum mantissa (Ratisbon 1875).